stevedonovan/gentle-intro/modules.md

 a lot of work for us.
 Otherwise we would have had to download this library from Github, build it as a static library crate, and link it against the program.
 It's painful to do this for C++ projects, and would be nearly as painful for Rust projects if Cargo did not exist.
-C++ is somewhat unique in its painfullness here, so we can better compare this with other languages' package managers. npm (for JavaScript) and pip (for Python) manage dependencies and downloads for you, but the distribution story is harder, since the user of your program needs NodeJS or Python installed.
+C++ is somewhat unique in its painfullness here, so we should compare this with other languages' package managers. npm (for JavaScript) and pip (for Python) manage dependencies and downloads for you, but the distribution story is harder, since the user of your program needs NodeJS or Python installed.
-`test-json` is statically linked against the JSON crate, so again it can be handed out to your chums without external dependencies.
+`test-json` is statically linked against the JSON crate, so again it can be handed out to your buddies without external dependencies.

-(To get a release build, use `cargo build --release`;
-the executable will be in `target/release` - normal debug builds go into `target/debug`)